mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 ## **_UX_**
 ### **_Strategy / Site Owner story_**

-I have designed this website to allow the User to be able to check and to buy climbing equipment.
-The main user will be climbers and mountain lovers.
+I have designed this website to allow the User to be able to check and buy climbing equipment.
+The main users will be climbers and mountain lovers.
 The User can come to the website and be able to purchase goods without the need of registering.
-If the User register an account within the website the user will be able to store delivery information to quickly checkout for the next purchases.
+If the User register an account within the website the user will be able to store delivery information to quickly checkout for the next purchases and be able to check an order history.
 For Admin and maintenance purposes an admin account will be created.

 #### **_Data schema_**

 The database for this project is Sql.
 Sql works with tables instead of documents like in MongoDb databases.
 For the products of the website I have created 2 tables.
-One containing the categories of products and the second table with the products.
+One containing the categories of products and the second table containing the products.
 The products have all the related fields that descibe the product.
 Every product in the products table has a Primary Key and also a Category id which refer to the Primary key of each category in the catergories table.
 There is also a table for the Users, reviews and wishlist.

 #### **_Security_**